Search powers: When the police can search you, your home or your things

 Apart from searching inside your mouth (with your consent), the police can’t do an internal search (or “cavity” search), with or without your consent.
 Only a doctor can do a cavity search, and only under the strict conditions set out in drug laws (the Misuse of Drugs Act).

-Search you under statutory authority (a power in an Act)
+Searching you under statutory authority (a power in an Act)

 There are several situations when police have the power to search you, with or without a search warrant:

-Searching you after you’ve been arrest
+Searching you after you’ve been arrested

 When the police have arrested you, they have the power to do a “rub-down” search (frisk you).
 This involves the police officer running or patting their hands over your body, outside or inside your clothing but not inside your underwear.
 The officer can put their hand into your pockets and require you to lift or rub your hair, and to show them the palms of their hands, the soles of their feet, or inside your mouth.

 However, the police can carry out a more thorough search if they have reasonable grounds to believe that you’re carrying, or have on you, evidence relevant to the offence for which you’ve been arrested, or something that could be used to harm any person or to help you escape.

 The police also have a separate power to search, by force if necessary, any person taken into custody – that is, when you’re being held at a police station or in a police vehicle or in any place being used for police purposes.
 This is a thorough search and is usually carried out in the privacy of the police station.